-Protein is the most abundant molecule, apart from water, in the body.
-We always think of muscle when we talk of protein and amino acids, but these essential building blocks are used in every cell throughout the body.
+Protein is the most abundant molecule, apart from water, in our bodies.
+We always think of muscle when we talk about protein or about their components, amino acids, but these essential little building blocks are found in every cell and tissue throughout the body.

-Protein facilitates digestion and the absorption of nutrients.
-It helps carry these nutrients into cells.
-It removes waste and toxins.
-Protein combines with vitamins and minerals to move oxygen from the lungs to the cells that desperately need it to survive and to allow proteins to act as antioxidants, cleaning up free radicals that do cellular damage and contribute to aging.
-Protein aids the immune system in recognizing and removing threats to our health and wellness.
-Protein even goes into hormones our bodies use to balance and regulate hundreds of systems and functions, from blood sugar to emotions.
+Protein facilitates the digestion and absorption of nutrients.
+It acts as a cell’s hands to grab and carry those nutrients into their interiors.
+And it removes waste and toxins.
+Protein combines with vitamins and minerals to do even more: move oxygen from the lungs and to cells that desperately need it to survive, act as antioxidants (cleaning up free radicals that do cellular damage and contribute to cancer and aging), and aid the immune system in recognizing and removing threats to our health and wellness.
+It even goes into hormones our bodies use to balance and regulate hundreds of systems and functions, from blood sugar to emotions.

 Proteins do have a weakness though.
-Their kryptonite: heat.
-Heat breaks the bonds that hold the twists and folds together, destroying any abilities that protein might have once had.
-Many of the enzymes we eat in food help break down other proteins during digestion and also make many vitamins and minerals easier to absorb, but cooking removes these benefits.
+Their kryptonite?
+Heat.
+To be fair, it has two kryptonites: heat and extreme pH.
+These break the bonds that hold the twists and folds together, destroying any of the abilities that protein might have once held.
+Many of the enzymes we eat in whole foods help break down other proteins during digestion and also make many vitamins and minerals easier to absorb, but cooking can remove these benefits.
 Heat can also create cross bonding between proteins where denatured chains randomly link to other chains.
-These cross bound proteins are harder to digest and put to use, so many of the amino acids are lost to the body and discarded as waste.
+These cross bound proteins are harder to digest and put to use, so many of the amino acids are lost, discarded as waste.

 Sunwarrior strives to provide a clean, healthy amount of quality protein with a balanced amino acid profile, not too much, not too little.
 This protein is also raw, undamaged by heat, and ready for maximum absorption.
-Sunwarrior can be easily added to vegan protein smoothies for the best, plant-based amino acids in and amazing performance out, without the downsides of gluten, denatured proteins, allergens, or phytoestrogens that can be found elsewhere.
-Take a look at Warrior Blend and Sunwarrior Classic today and discover the difference for yourself.
+Sunwarrior can be easily added to vegan protein smoothies for the best plant-based amino acids followed by amazing performance and recovery, without the downsides of bloating, gas, gluten, denatured proteins, allergens, or phytoestrogens that can be found in whey, casein, and soy.
+Take a look at Warrior Blend, Sunwarrior Classic, and Classic Plus today and discover the difference for yourself.